Akshi01/Beauty-Portfolio-Performance-Analysis/README.md

 ## Objective
-To analyse product and category-level performance across price tiers, engagement, satisfaction, and operational health — and identify where the business should grow, maintain, or rationalise its assortment.
+To analyse product and category-level performance across price tiers, engagement, satisfaction, and operational health, and identify where the business should grow, maintain, or rationalise its assortment.

 ## Dataset